 In February 2015, the Chinese State Administration of Taxation ("SAT") issued Bulletin 7 on Income arising from Indirect Transfers of Assets by Non-Resident Enterprises.
 Pursuant to Bulletin 7, an "indirect transfer" of Chinese taxable assets, including equity interests in a Chinese resident enterprise ("Chinese interests"), by a non-resident enterprise, may be recharacterized and treated as a direct transfer of Chinese taxable assets, if such arrangement does not have reasonable commercial purpose and the transferor has avoided payment of Chinese enterprise income tax.
 Where a non-resident enterprise conducts an "indirect transfer" of Chinese interests by disposing of equity interests in an offshore holding company that directly or indirectly owns Chinese interests, the transferor, transferee, and/or the Chinese resident enterprise may report such indirect transfer to the relevant Chinese tax authority, which in turn reports to the SAT.
 Using general anti-tax avoidance provisions, the SAT may treat such indirect transfer as a direct transfer of Chinese interests if the transfer has avoided Chinese tax by way of an arrangement without reasonable commercial purpose.
 As a result, gains derived from such indirect transfer may be subject to Chinese enterprise income tax, and the transferee or other person who is obligated to pay for the transfer would be obligated to withhold the applicable taxes, currently at a rate of up to 10% of the capital gain in the case of an indirect transfer of equity interests in a Chinese resident enterprise.
 Both the transferor and the party obligated to withhold the applicable taxes may be subject to penalties under Chinese tax laws if the transferor fails to pay the taxes and the party obligated to withhold the applicable taxes fails to withhold the taxes.
-However, the above regulations do not apply if either (i) the selling non-resident enterprise recognizes the relevant gain by purchasing and selling equity of the same listed enterprise in the open market (the "listed enterprise ex
+However, the above regulations do not apply if either (i) the selling non-resident enterprise recognizes the relevant gain by purchasing and selling equity of the same listed enterprise in the open market (the "listed enterprise exception"); or (ii) the selling non-resident enterprise would have been exempted from enterprise income tax in China if it had directly held and transferred such Chinese interests that were indirectly transferred.

-Under current law, the China indirect transfer rules do not apply to gains recognized by individual shareholders, regardless of whether or not they acquire or transfer our stock in open market transactions.
-Following the distribution, we expect that transfers in open market transactions of our stock by corporate or other non-individual shareholders that have purchased our stock in open market transactions will not be taxable under the China indirect transfer rules due to the listed enterprise exception.
-Transfers, whether in the open market or otherwise, of our stock by corporate and other non-individual shareholders that acquired our stock in the distribution or in non-open market transactions may be taxable under the China indirect transfer rules and our China subsidiaries may have filing obligations in respect of such transfers of our stock was acquired in open market transactions, and our China subsidiaries may have filing obligations in respect of such transfers.
-Corporate and other non-individual shareholders may be exempt from taxation under the China indirect transfer rules with respect to transfers of our stock if they are tax resident in a country or region that has a tax treaty or arrangement with China that provides for a capital gains tax exemption and they qualify for that exemption.
-For example, under the U.S.-China double tax treaty, a shareholder that is a U.S. tax resident and that disposes of stock representing less than 25% of our outstanding stock should be exempt from Chinese capital gains tax.
+Following the distribution, we expect that transfers of our stock by shareholders that have purchased our stock in open market transactions will not be taxable under the China indirect transfer rules due to the listed enterprise exception.
+However, in the case of corporate and other non-individual shareholders, transfers of stock acquired pursuant to the distribution or that do not take place through open market transactions may be subject to these rules, and our China subsidiaries may have filing obligations in respect of such transfers, unless the shareholder is a tax resident of a country or region that has a tax treaty or arrangement with China that provides for a capital gains tax exemption, and the shareholder qualifies for that exemption.
+For example, under the U.S.-China double tax treaty, a shareholder that is a U.S. tax resident should be exempt from China capital gains tax if it disposes of stock that represents a participation interest of less than 25% in our company.
 However, we face uncertainties with respect to the reporting and tax treatment of transactions involving the transfer of equity interests in our company by investors that are non-Chinese resident enterprises.